amonjaras/bikesharing/README.md

 - Show the number of bike trips for all riders and genders for each hour of each day of the week.
 - Show the number of bike trips for each type of user and gender for each day of the week.

-Deliverable 1: Change Trip Duration to a Datetime Format Deliverable 2: Create Visualizations for the Trip Analysis Deliverable 3: Create a Story and Report for the Final Presentation

 [:top: Go To Top](#index)